CIA director met Taliban leader in Kabul says US official

 In the meantime, tragic scenes at the airport have transfixed the world.
 Afghans poured onto the tarmac last week and some clung to a U.S. military transport plane as it took off, later plunging to their deaths.
 At least seven people died that day, and another seven died Sunday in a panicked stampede.
 An Afghan solider was killed Monday in a gunfight.

-See images from the ongoing evacuation efforts out of Kabul: This satellite image provided by Maxar Technologies shows crowds and traffic at the entrance to Kabul’s international airport on Monday, Aug.
+See images from the ongoing evacuation efforts out of Kabul: This satellite image provided by Maxar Technologies shows crowds and traffic at the entrance to Kabulâs international airport on Monday, Aug.
 23, 2021.
 (Satellite Image/Maxar Technologies/The Associated Press)People arrive in coaches at Kabul airport on Monday in this still image taken from video.
 (Reuters TV/Reuters)Evacuees from Afghanistan board a bus after arriving at Rome's Leonardo da Vinci international airport in Fiumicino early Tuesday.
 (Paolo Santalucia/The Associated Press)A man rests at an airport as Afghan evacuees arrive in Italy following their journey from Kabul.
-(Guglielmo Mangiapane/Reuters)
+(Guglielmo Mangiapane/Reuters)On Tuesday, Bachelet called for strong action to investigate reports of rights abuses.

 "At this critical moment, the people of Afghanistan look to the Human Rights Council to defend and protect their rights," she said.
 "I urge this council to take bold and vigorous action, commensurate with the gravity of this crisis, by establishing a dedicated mechanism to closely monitor the evolving human rights situation in Afghanistan."